 - Lock the brake discs.
 While not so popular, so dirt bike riders are using a compact brake disc lock which again stops the motorcycle from being wheeled away.

 - Use a bicycle U-lock.
 This is one of the most popular ways to securely lock a dirt bike.
 Ensure that you get something very thick at 15mm or greater, paired with a strong cable and key system from a reputable brand.

 - Buy a dirt bike wheel chock.
 This is one of the smarter ways to secure your dirt bike, while also stopping it from falling over.
 We’ll cover our favorite model, the Lock N Load BK500, later in this article.

 - Run a shieved chain through the tyres.
 This is another common way to lock your dirt bike to something stationary.

-You can also use ordinary chain and a strong padlock that you’ll find at Walmart.
+You can also use an ordinary chain and a strong padlock that you’ll find at Walmart or Bunnings.
 Be warned, however, that these can actually scratch your wheel when you’re locking/unlocking but also they do tend to rust out over time.

 Best locks for Dirt Bike Riders

 We’ve compiled a list of the best locks that dirt bike riders from around the world should consider.
 It’s with great research and enthusiasm in this sport that we provide our considerations.